 A GUIDE FOR FANS OF VINTAGE FILMS

 "Horror, Fantasy & Sci-Fi DVD" is available in all e-book formats, but only at Amazon Kindle.
 The price for this 253-page book is only $3.95.
-However, as outlined above, this book will be available free of charge on March 1, 15 and 29; and April 12, 2014.
-Please click one of the links above.
+However, this book will be available free of charge on Dates to be advised.
+Please go to your country's AMAZON store.

 For a listing of the top box-office movies and most popular films in America 1921 through 1970 (based on initial USA and Canadian gross motion picture rental receipts) please click this link: http://filmindex.0catch.com/boxoffice.htm

-For details of other movie books as illustrated above from Amazon, please click: http://classicmovieposters.exactpages.com
+For details of other movie books from Amazon, please click: http://classicmovieposters.exactpages.com

-The above e-book, "140 All-Time Must-See Movies for Film Lovers" will be available for the present only at Amazon Kindle.
+The e-book, "140 ALL-TIME MUST-SEE MOVIES for FILM LOVERS" will be available for the present only at Amazon Kindle.
 The Kindle price is $3.95.
-But if you buy (or have purchased in the past) the regular super-sized 267-pages print edition from Amazon, you can download the Kindle version FREE OF CHARGE.
-Please click one of the links above.
+But on dates to be advised, you can download this book from Kindle FREE OF CHARGE!
+Also if you buy (or have purchased in the past) the regular super-sized 267-pages print edition from Amazon, you can download the Kindle version FREE OF CHARGE at any time.
 (The print version is also available at Barnes and Noble and other stores).
 The regular print edition of MUSIC, THRILLS, MYSTERY, COMEDY & SUSPENSE ON VIDEO & DVD is also available at Amazon, Barnes & Noble, Apple, Sony, etc. Here is the link for the $2.99 Kindle e-book:

 If you prefer the $2.99 Barnes & Noble NOOK: NOOK Music